Gonzales advocates for a child-friendly campus

 Ha is a communication studies major and plans on going into Human resources once he transfers.

-“I’m part of the board this year, working with students doing advocacy events to make sure that students rights are heard.
+“I’m part of the board this year, working with students doing advocacy events making sure that students rights are heard.
 I feel like I could do so much more if I were elected president because I want to give back to the community.
 I want them to know that there is someone who is there for them at all times,” Ha said.

 He said his accomplishments are not only his since he feels like these wouldn’t have been possible without the help of the resources ELAC offers.

 Because of this reason, Ha said running for president will allow him to give back to the college and most importantly the students.

 “I decided to run because my classmates would come to me and discuss things like increasing awareness here on campus.
 They’d say ‘I wish something could be done about this or that problem’ and I realized that I could make a change by running for ASU president,” said Ha.